ArmDeveloperEcosystem/arm-learning-paths/content/install-tools/ansible.md

 weight: 1
 ---

-Ansible is an open source, command-line IT automation software application written in Python.
-It can configure systems, deploy software, and orchestrate advanced workflows to support application deployment, system updates, and more.
+Ansible is an open source, command-line automation used to configure systems and deploy software.

 Ansible command-line tools can be installed on a variety of Linux distributions.